lakshya8066/in-toto-plugin/README.md

 ## Installation

-You can compile the plugin by running `mvn package` (note, make sure you have the [in-toto-java jar available](https://github.com/controlplaneio/in-toto-java)) and manually install the `.hpi` file in your Jenkins installation.
+You can compile the plugin by running `mvn clean && mvn compile && mvn package` (note, make sure you have the [in-toto-java jar available](https://github.com/controlplaneio/in-toto-java)) and manually install the `.hpi` file in your Jenkins installation.